 Pro-tip: Explore hundreds of examples and additional information on how to make your own anchor charts at We Are Teachers.

 4. Circle Share: Students create a small circle and share something important to them.
 Commit to rules that encourage safe sharing and a place of support.
 This activity builds social interaction capacity, self-awareness, and confidence with self-expression.

 5. Class Meetings: Holding regular learner-organized class meetings builds autonomy and develops leadership skills.
 It’s a great way to ensure all students feel their ideas and concerns matter.
 Every week, have students organize and lead a meeting to discuss what’s working and what they feel needs tweaking in the day-to-day classroom affairs.
 Encourage open sharing, and cast votes to ensure students feel they have a say in how the classroom is run.

-6. Role Playing: A great exercise for multiple skills, role-playing using real life scenarios always strikes a chord with kids.
+6. Role-Playing: A great exercise for multiple skills, role-playing using real-life scenarios always strikes a chord with kids.
 Your learners can develop storylines, write dialogue, rehearse scripts, and then use their role-playing presentations as teaching tools for their peers or even for younger or older students.

-7. Goal Setting and Progress Tracking: Encourage students to keep tabs on their academic growth by keeping a record of how they improve and what they accomplish over the month or the year.
+7. Goal Setting and Progress Tracking: Encourage students to keep tabs on their academic growth by keeping a record of how they improve and what they accomplish over the month of the year.
 They can set their own learning goals and milestones, thus creating agency over their progress and a higher sense of responsibility for continued learning.

 8. Kudos Board: Our kids are very observant, and creating an atmosphere of support through recognition and appreciation keeps them motivated and happy in class.
 Place a board in your class where learners can post positive feedback for peers on something they did, something they heard them say, or something they appreciate about another person.